 Then, you can work with the following code snippet to fetch content from Contentful:

 That’s it!
-You can try and change the preceeding example on Runkit or learn more about the entire process, including details about linked entries and retrieving through search parameters, through our getting started tutorial.
+You can try and change the preceding example on Runkit or learn more about the entire process, including details about linked entries and retrieving through search parameters, through our getting started tutorial.

 Along with providing true separation between content and presentation, there’s another aspect that draws in front-end developers to Contentful: the Images API.